-In accordance with the Clean Air Act, modeling analyses must be performed to demonstrate attainment and maintenance of the federal air quality standards and to evaluate the effectiveness of control measures.
+In accordance with the Clean Air Act, modeling analyses must be done for two reasons.
+One is to prove attainment and maintenance of the federal air quality standards.
+The other is to evaluate the effectiveness of control measures.
 Regional air quality modeling work is conducted by MAG for carbon monoxide, ozone, and particulate matter.

-The modeling process involves a broad range of technical processes, including development of emissions inventories, validation of modeling procedures, and simulation of future air quality conditions.
-Air quality modeling analyses must also be performed to determine the conformity of transportation plans, programs, and projects.
-Conformity analyses have been performed since the requirements of the 1990 Clean Air Act Amendments took effect.
+The modeling process involves a wide range of technical procedures.
+These include developing emissions inventories, validating modeling procedures, and simulating future air quality conditions.
+Modeling analyses must also be performed to determine the conformity of transportation plans, programs, and projects.
+These analyses have been performed since the 1990 Clean Air Act Amendments took effect.

-It is necessary to maintain, update, and enhance the air quality models for the determination of conformity and for the preparation of the regional air quality plans.
-Effectively maintained, updated, and enhanced models produce essential data regarding the pollution problems in the Maricopa County area and facilitate effective regional air quality planning.
+It is vital to maintain, update, and enhance the air quality models to determine conformity and for preparing air quality plans.
+Well maintained, updated, and enhanced models produce crucial data about pollution problems in Maricopa County.
+These models also enable effective regional air quality planning.

-The MAG air quality modeling staff downloads and installs, runs, and validates emissions, meteorology, and air quality models developed by the U.S. Environmental Protection Agency (EPA), Federal Aviation Administration (FAA), National Center for Atmospheric Research (NCAR) for MAG air quality and emission modeling analyses.
+MAG’s air quality modeling staff validates emissions, meteorology, and air quality models developed by the U.S. Environmental Protection Agency (EPA), Federal Aviation Administration (FAA), and the National Center for Atmospheric Research (NCAR).
+This is done for air quality and emission modeling analyses.

 Air Quality Nonattainment and Maintenance Areas for Maricopa and Western Pinal Counties

 WRF and CAMx Nested Ozone Modeling Domains for Photochemical Air Quality Modeling Analyses

 Ozone Plume Transport from Southern California and Mexico to the Northeast Region of the U.S. through Arizona in May 31, 2011